Yandex Cloud

 • two pc: Two-stage commit with guaranteed automicity between shards.

-For more information, see the default_commit_strategy setting description in this Sharded PostgreSQL guide.
+For more on setting up default_commit_strategy, see this Sharded PostgreSQL guide.

 Was the article helpful?